 Prior to his current position, Mr. Hai served as Chief Financial Officer at Radcom.
 Mr. Hai served as Chief Financial Officer for several multinational companies including a Nasdaq traded optical manufacturing corporation and a software company traded on the Frankfurt Stock Exchange.
 He also served as external director and Chairman of the Audit Committee to Matrix I.T.
 Ltd. Mr. Hai holds a BA degree in accounting and management from the College of Management in Tel Aviv and is a CPA in Israel.

-Officers who have resigned from SHL during 2021: Yoni Dagan, CTO (until October 2021)
+Officers who have resigned from SHL during 2022: